suman-kumar-chaudhary/delta-demo/README.md

 # delta-demo
-this is a demo for git and github hii
+this is a demo for gidkjddsksdf